Gruenewald House

-The Gruenewald House is a historic home located at 626 Main Street in downtown Anderson, Madison County, Indiana.
+The Gruenewald House is a historic home located at 626 Main Street in downtown Anderson, Indiana.
 This three story Italianate / Second Empire style house was built in 1860.
 The house was the home of Martin Gruenewald, a local businessman.
 The home is decorated with turn of the century furnishings.
 The house was built in two parts.
 The back was built in 1860 with the front added in 1873 by Moses Cherry.
 Martin Gruenewald purchased the house shortly thereafter and resided there for 50 years.
 The Gruenewald House is operated as a house museum.

 It was listed in the National Register of Historic Places in 1976.
 It is located in the Anderson Downtown Historic District.